sreekanth-anubolu/celery-consumer/README.md

 **Assumption**

 You already has a queue that has messages coming in and you only need consumer.
-Basically a non celery producer.

 Steps to run: